apache/incubator-kie-kogito-pipelines/docs/jenkins.md

 $ cd .jenkins/dsl && ./scripts/test.sh
 ```

-*NOTE: Your Jenkinsfiles should be in `.jenkins` folder but can be anywhere.
-The reference is anyway done in the job script, so you can put whatever you want if needed.*
+*NOTE: Your Jenkinsfiles can be stored anywhere in the repository.
+The reference is anyway done in the job script, so you can put whatever you want if needed.
+One good practise would be to store it at the root of the project or in the `.jenkins` folder.*

 ## Test specific jobs